Kevin Williams: Is The Sun Setting On Japanese Amusement?

 Rendering of one of the latest designs for CAPCOM’s Japan-based entertainment offerings.

 Prominent Japanese Factories have also turned their gaze to the opportunity of competitive entertainment.
 Esports is playing a major component in new investment and thinking.
-The leading corporations supporting and funding their own eSports teams.
-While KONAMI has built an eSports Arena in the heart of Tokyo that they hope to drive a new business model.
+The leading corporations support and fund their own eSports teams.
+KONAMI in particular has built an eSports Arena in the heart of Tokyo, that they hope to drive a new business model.
 Competitive play has been the backbone for much of the renaissance of the Japanese amusement scene.
-The competitive league and tournament play, a factor previously of video arcade society has evolved into the Twitched Streamed, vast live audience play environment.
-The amusement trade in this country keen to play a dominant role in this profitable business.
+The competitive league and tournament play, a factor originally of video arcade culture, has evolved into the Twitch livestreaming platform, broadcasting vast live audience play environments.
+The amusement trade in this country look keen to play a dominant role again in this profitable business.

 The 12-story KONAMI Esports center in down-town Tokyo.

 What lies ahead for the Japanese Factories is unclear – still sitting on valuable IP and brands, they have attempted to capitalize, partnering first with Chinese game developers to create cost-effective releases.
-Even now Chinese amusement factories such as WAHLAP are being represented in the West through partnership with distributors once part of Japanese subsidiaries.
-While many of the previously owned Japanese controlled distributors now come to depend wholeheartedly on the latest video releases from America manufacturers such as Raw Thrills, seeming to turn full circle from the days of Atari and Midway.
-The next couple of months will continue to see a restructuring of the influencers in the current amusement scene.
+Even now Chinese amusement factories such as WAHLAP and UNIS are being represented in the West through partnership with distributors part of Japanese subsidiaries and others.
+Some have come to depend almost wholeheartedly on the latest video releases from American manufacturers such as Raw Thrills, seemingly turning full circle from the days of Atari and Midway.
+The coming months and years will continue to see a restructuring of the influencers in the current amusement scene.

-The question must be, how relevant Japan, and the amusement trade in general will be to the new resurgence of Out-of-Home entertainment?
+But the underlying question must be, how relevant Japan, and the amusement trade in general will be to the new resurgence of Out-Of-Home Entertainment?

 About the Author – Kevin Williams is a widely-respected specialist on entertainment and technology.
 A regular presenter at international conferences, Kevin is also a regular speaker at the Foundations Entertainment University (FEU) and the Amusement360 events, bootcamps for LBE and FEC investors.
 He also holds the role as one of the senior judges of the VR Awards.